 There are many disabilities that are quite serious with regards to their effect on your daily life that don’t necessarily impact your potential lifespan, so it is worth the time to go through the underwriting process to see whether or not your disability will prevent you from qualifying.
 With regards to other possible concerns, it is possible to obtain a policy within a variety of situations.
 When qualifying during the underwriting process, the insurance company is making a determination of how much of a death benefit they should offer you based on the likelihood that they are going to have to pay out this death benefit.

-Any impact that your physical condition or lifestyle may have on the amount of death benefit you qualify for should not prevent you from pursuing this option should you determine that it is the best option for your individual situation, because unlike only using a term life insurance policy, in which the only advantage is the death benefit, the Survivor Liberty Plan is about much more than the death benefit; it’s about having a place to protect and grow your money and provide for the unknowns and the unexpected in your future, without risk of loss due to market volatility or taxes.
+Any impact that your physical condition or lifestyle may have on the amount of death benefit you qualify for should not prevent you from pursuing this option should you determine that it is the best option for your individual situation, because unlike only using a term life insurance policy, in which the only advantage is the death benefit, the Private Pension System is about much more than the death benefit; it’s about having a place to protect and grow your money and provide for the unknowns and the unexpected in your future, without risk of loss due to market volatility or taxes.

 If you wait to find out if you qualify, there is a risk that something could pop up medically or you could be involved in some accident that might change your health circumstances.
 The qualification involves a simple medical exam and an application.
-When the results come back, and you know the Survivor Liberty Plan is an option for you, then you take the time you need to do your research, and talk to us about your options, before making a commitment.
+When the results come back, and you know the Private Pension System is an option for you, then you take the time you need to do your research, and talk to us about your options, before making a commitment.
 Going through the qualification process DOES NOT commit you to buy the policy.
 Finding out that you are qualified DOES NOT commit you to buy the policy either.